promise/readme/README.md

 🗣 Commented on #3 in project-blurple/blurple-contests
 ✨ Pushed 1 commit to countr/website
 ✅ Merged PR #48 in countr/website
-✨ Pushed 1 commit to countr/website
-✅ Merged PR #46 in countr/website
-✨ Pushed 1 commit to countr/countr
-✅ Merged PR #248 in countr/countr
-✨ Pushed 1 commit to countr/website
-✅ Merged PR #44 in countr/website
 ```

 ## Repositories I maintain